Odalith/FFaudio/readme.md

   - [ ] macOS
   - [ ] Android
   - [ ] iOS
+- [X] Setup Equalizer with filterchain
-- [ ] Setup Equalizer with filterchain
+- [ ] Setup updates for Equalizer values during playback with `change` command: https://ffmpeg.org/ffmpeg-filters.html#anequalizer
 - [ ] Setup and test with different formats (Currently fixed to S16 regardless of what the device wants)
 - [ ] Create gapless audio playback for non-realtime streams
   - [X] 'Soon to be done' callback